About Me (Barbara Weibel)

-When most people think of the Outer Banks of North Carolina, what comes to mind are the lighthouses, the first flight of the Wright Brothers in Kitty Hawk, and the miles of beaches.
+When people think about the Outer Banks of North Carolina, what most comes to mind are lighthouses, the first flight of the Wright Brothers in Kitty Hawk, and miles of beaches.
 These popular tourist attractions are worth a visit, but there is so much more to the Outer Banks that the average person does not see.
-Having lived here for more than ten years, I have been privileged to capture in photos the hidden jewels than most tourists don’t even know exist, much less bother to visit.
+Having lived there for more than ten years, I was privileged to capture in photos the hidden jewels than most tourists don’t even know exist, much less bother to visit.

 And this Osprey, who occasionally landed in the large Loblolly Pine in my front yard, where he enjoyed a leisurely lunch of the fish he plucked from the Sound: